MuhammadAmmarAtique/LandingPage/README.md

 ### License

 This project is intended for educational purposes and is not affiliated with any existing websites.
 It showcases the use of HTML and CSS for creating mobile-responsive web pages.
 All resources used are subject to their respective licenses.

-Replace placeholder URLs and paths with the actual URLs and paths of the resources you used in your project.